Top 10 · OK

 - Orofacial Pain Specialists in OklahomaTMJ, jaw pain, and chronic facial pain.

-Oral & Maxillofacial Surgeons in Oklahoma: questions
+Oral And Maxillofacial Surgeons in Oklahoma: questions

 The ranking weights NPPES record completeness, CMS Medicare enrollment, MIPS quality scores when available, and HRSA HPSA service.
 Of the 10 listed, 10 are Medicare-enrolled and 0 practice in a dental shortage area.
-We do not accept payment for placement.Do oral & maxillofacial surgeons in Oklahoma accept Medicaid?
+We do not accept payment for placement.Do oral and maxillofacial surgeons in Oklahoma accept Medicaid?

 Impacted wisdom teeth that need surgical removal; Dental implant placement, especially with bone grafting; Jaw fractures or facial trauma.